 - Uncover, add kolhapuri masala, chili powder and continue cooking until beans is cooked and fried, about 4 – 6 minutes.

 - Serve with rice or roti.

-- I used 3 tsp of masala and would recommend using less masala and add more chili powder.
+- I used 3 teaspoon of masala and would recommend using less masala and add more chili powder.
 Spices in the Kolhapuri masala is a bit overpowering if used in large quantities in a vegetable stir fry.
 Adjust the masala to taste.
-Next time I would use 1 tsp chili powder and less Kolhapuri masala.
+Next time I would use 1 teaspoon chili powder and less Kolhapuri masala.

 - I did not use onion, garlic, green chilies and curry leaves as I wanted to stick to 3 ingredients.You can use all these ingredients or few of these for additional flavor, though the stir fried tasted just fine even without these.